-After enumeration, the interviewer conducts a home interview with each eligible respondent.
-The home interview has 6 sections: Health Status and Risk Factors, Family Medical History, Smoking, Employment, Education, and Home Interviewer Debriefing.
+Cohort home interviews with each eligible participant were conducted after enumeration, but are not being conducted during visits 3 and 4.
+The original home interviews had 6 sections: Health Status and Risk Factors, Family Medical History, Smoking, Employment, Education, and Home Interviewer Debriefing.
 The purpose of each section is described in Table 1.

-2.1.4 Cohort Recruitment and Scheduling for the Clinic Examination
+2.1.4 Cohort Recruitment and Scheduling for the Clinic Examination telephone call.
+The clinic return visit is scheduled for within one month of the third anniversary of the previous clinic examination.

-During the home interview, eligible cohort members are given a written and verbal description of the study.
-They are asked to participate in the complete study, which includes two clinical examinations and the annual telephone follow-up.
+Prior to the baseline visit, and during the home interview, eligible cohort members were given a written and verbal description of the study.
+They were asked to participate in the complete study, which includes two clinical examinations and the annual telephone follow-up.
+Prior to visits 3 and 4, scheduling for the clinic examinations are set up during the annual follow-up